dan998/Cybersms/README.md

 # Cybersms
 The cyber tool that send sms

+Note your are only allow to send one sms per day